 - If it is false, it refers to cell reference R1C1

 In the following image, you can see some uses of Excel INDIRECT Function.

 Now let’s discuss how to use Excel to reference a cell in another worksheet based on cell value.

 Reference cells in another Excel worksheet based on cell value

 Example 1: Select a single cell and refer a whole range of cells

 I have two Excel worksheets with names BATBC and GP.
 You can have many.
-Both worksheets have similar kind of data.
+Both worksheets have similar kinds of data.
 Profit (PCO), EPS and Growth of two companies for the last 5 years.

-What I want is: in the Main worksheet, I will input the company name from a drop down and all those values (Year, PCO, EPS, and Growth) will be shown in the Main worksheet.
+What I want is: in the Main worksheet, I will input the company name from a drop-down and all those values (Year, PCO, EPS, and Growth) will be shown in the Main worksheet.

 This method can be helpful if you’re maintaining the same kind of data in hundreds of worksheets.

 It is toilsome to search for every relevant worksheet and then view the data.
 For simplicity, I am using just two worksheets.